For CEOs, $11.7 million a year is just middle of the pack

-NEW YORK — Chief executives at the biggest public companies got an 8.5 percent raise last year, eclipsing the wage gains for the typical worker and bringing the median pay package for CEOs to $11.7 million.
+NEW YORK — Chief executives at the biggest public companies got an 8.5 percent raise last year, bringing the median pay package for CEOs to $11.7 million.
+Across the S&P 500, compensation for CEOs is often hundreds of times higher than typical workers.

 The pay increase matches the bump that CEOs received in 2016, according to salary, stock and other compensation data analyzed by Equilar for The Associated Press.

 For the first time, the government required companies to show in their annual proxy statements just how much more bosses make than the typical employee.
-Across the S&P 500, the typical CEO made 164 times the median pay of their employees, according to Equilar's analysis.
+The typical CEO made 164 times the median pay of their employees, according to Equilar's analysis.

 Because the government gave companies wide leeway in how they calculated the median pay of their workers, and because some industries rely heavily on part-time workers, the CEO-to-worker pay ratios are imperfect and make comparisons difficult.
 Despite pushback, Congress forced companies to publish the data as a way to shine a spotlight on income inequality.